Integrable discretization of recursion operators and unified bilinear forms to soliton hierarchies: Introduction

 We now return to the issue of integrable discretization.
-Traditionally, the problem of integrable discretization is to discretize an integrable system, meanwhile preserving its integrability.
-In this regard, Ablowitz and Ladik \cite{AL}, Hirota\cite{hr1,hr2,hr3}, Nijhoff \cite{ncwq,qncl}, Levi \cite{levi1,levi2} and others did pioneer work on this issue over 30 years ago.
-Other works include Suris' Hamiltonian approach \cite{sur}, Schiff's loop group approach\cite{schiff}, etc. Here we have only given a few representative references.
-Other recent works can be found in \cite{feng1, feng2,suris1,Tsuchida,veni,yu1,yu2,zhang1,zhang2,zhang3,zhang4} and references there.
+Traditionally, the challenge of integrable discretization revolves around transforming an integrable system into a discrete counterpart while preserving its integrability.
+Pioneering efforts in this area were made more than 35 years ago by researchers such as Ablowitz and Ladik \cite{AL}, Hirota \cite{hr1,hr2,hr3}, Nijhoff \cite{ncwq,qncl}, and Levi \cite{levi1,levi2}.
+These individuals laid the foundation for exploring this issue.
+Additional contributions have come from various approaches, such as Suris' Hamiltonian approach \cite{sur} and Schiff's loop group approach \cite{schiff}, among others.
+The references provided are just a few representative examples, as numerous other recent works delve into this topic as well.
+For deeper investigation, additional progress and comprehensive research studies can be found in publications like \cite{bs,ablowitz2004, Hietarinta2016, levi2023, feng1, feng2, suris1, Tsuchida, veni, yu1, yu2, zhang1, zhang2, zhang3, zhang4, liu1, zhu1}, along with their respective reference sections.
+These works collectively contribute to the evolving understanding of integrable discretization methodologies.

-Recently, Bobenko and Suris presented a further demand on integrable discretization in their book \cite{bs}: when considering discretization, one should `\textit{Discretize the whole theory, not just the equations}'.
-Motivated by this observation, it makes sense and seems logical for us to consider integrable discretizations for recursion operators.
-In this paper we will show a procedure of how to do this.
-As two illustrative examples, we will discretize the AKNS hierarchy and the KdV hierarchy by discretizing their unified bilinear forms as well as their recursion operators.
-The main method of discretization is based on the well-known idea that integrable discretizations are provided by a suitable interpretation of B\"acklund transformations\cite{levi1,levi2}.
-We shall present the details of AKNS hierarchy and KdV hierarchy respectively in the following discussions.
+In their book \cite{bs}, Bobenko and Suris introduced a broader perspective on integrable discretization, emphasizing the importance of "discretizing the whole theory, not just the equations."
+Motivated by this insightful viewpoint, it becomes both logical and meaningful to extend integrable discretization to include recursion operators.
+This paper aims to demonstrate a systematic procedure for achieving this.
+To illustrate this approach, we will employ two prominent examples: the AKNS hierarchy and the KdV hierarchy.
+Our methodology involves discretizing not only the unified bilinear forms of these hierarchies but also their recursion operators.
+The central technique for discretization is rooted in the well-established concept that integrable discretizations can be realized through a suitable interpretation of B\"acklund transformations \cite{levi1,levi2}.

+In the forthcoming sections, we will delve into the specific details of discretizing the AKNS hierarchy and the KdV hierarchy, elaborating on the process and showcasing the outcomes of this integrable discretization approach.